clarissp/pazclarissaportfolio/README.md

 Which visual do you think tells the better story?

 # Solar Project
 As part of my Telling Stories with Data class, we are tasked with working on a project of our choice to put together all that we have learned on how best to visualize data.
-Here is a link to the process I went through in compiling my final project [link to final project](finalproject.md)
+Here is a link to the process I went through in compiling my [final project](finalproject.md)